opentracing-contrib/java-specialagent/README.md

 The _Java Instrumenter_ uses the JUnit Runner API to implement a lightweight test methodology that can be easily applied to modules that implement instrumentation for 3rd-party plugins.
 This runner is named `InstrumenterRunner`, and allows developers to implement tests using vanilla JUnit patterns, transparently providing the following behavior:

-1) Launch the test in a process with the -javaagent flag that points to the _Java Instrumenter_ (in order to test automatic instrumentation functionality of the otarules.btm file).
+1) Launch the test in a process with the `-javaagent` vm argument that points to the _Java Instrumenter_ (in order to test automatic instrumentation functionality of the otarules.btm file).
 2) Elevate the test code to be executed from a custom ClassLoader that is disconnected from the system ClassLoader (in order to test bytecode injection into the custom ClassLoader).
 3) Initialize a MockTracer as GlobalTracer, and provide a reference to the Tracer instance in the test method for assertions with JUnit.